object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     class GeneralLinearGroup:
-        """The general linear group represented by degree x degree matrices."""

-        def __init__(self, degree):
+        """The general linear group represented by degree x degree matrices.""" def __init__(self, degree):
             self.degree = degree

         def _validate(self, value):
-            """Ensure that value is a legitimate element value in this group.""" if not (isinstance(value, np.ndarray),
+            """Ensure that value is an allowed element value in this group.""" if not (isinstance(value, np.ndarray),
                     value.shape == (self.degree, self.degree)):
                 raise ValueError("Element value must be a "